Sun, 5 October, 2014

 - 30g (2 tbsp) double cream

-Mix the flour with baking powder and the spices and put aside.
-Mix the sugar with the oil in a bowl of a standing mixer (or use a hand mixer), then beat in the eggs.
-Add the grated carrots, the raisins, sieve in the flour and spice mix and fold it all in with a spatula.
+2. Mix the flour with baking powder and the spices and put aside.
+Beat the sugar with the oil in a bowl of a standing mixer (or use a hand mixer), then beat in the eggs.
+Add the grated carrots, the raisins, sieve in the flour and spice mix and fold it in with a spatula.

-When completely cold, slice it across in two layers with a large bread knife.
-Spread apricot jam over the bottom half in a generous layer.
+4. When completely cold, slice it across in two layers with a large serrated knife.
+Spread the apricot jam over the bottom half in a generous layer.
 Cover with the top half.

-Using a spoon, drizzle over the top of the cake, letting the ganache dribble over the sides as well.
+6. Using a spoon, drizzle over the top of the cake, letting the ganache dribble over the sides as well.
 Serve with cream! clotted cream! custard! whipped cream! warm vanilla sauce! caramel sauce!
-And it’s delishhh on its own, too.
+And it’s delish on its own, too.